philbudne/mc-providers/README.md

 A package of search providers for Media Cloud, wrapping up interfaces for different social media platform.

-UNDER CONSTRUCTION- Probably won't get a huge amount of attention for a little bit, but I'm putting this up now since I've done this extraction already.

 Install with pip (`pip install .`) and the `install.sh` script.

 Requires environment variables set for various interfaces to work correctly.